Cascading and inheritance

 Locking down access in small areas

-Setting cascading and inheritance in part of setting access rules.
-Below is a list of related articles:
+Setting cascading and inheritance is part of setting access rules See these articles:

-Disabling inheritance allows you to completely customize the access rules at any level within your digital workplace structure, regardless of rules that have been created above.
+Turn inheritance off to completely customize the access rules at any level within your digital workplace structure, regardless of rules that have been created above.

-- In the Inherited Rules section, select Disable Inheritance.
+2. In the Inherited Rules section, select Disable Inheritance

-- Select Ok.
+3. Select OK.
 You can now adjust your access rules as needed.

-Inheritance can be restored in an area where it has been previously disabled.
-Restoring inheritance will enable all cascading rules from the level above while keeping any location-specific rules that have been created.
+Inheritance can be restored in an area where it has been previously turned off.
+Restoring inheritance will turn on all cascading rules from the level above while keeping any location-specific rules that have been created.
 Note that if there is a conflict, the more permissive rule will take precedence.

-- Select Ok.
+4. Select OK.
 You can now adjust your access rules as needed.

 What rules will there be if I create a new page, space, or channel?